Factor XII Knockout Mice

 Mutation: Large deletions

-Our mutant mice are from an ongoing colony made in-house at our state of the art facility in the U.S.A and available immediately.
-No waiting for cryo recovery or costly breeding.
+Our mutant mice are from an ongoing colony made in-house at our state of the art facility in the U.S.A.
+In backcross.
+Factor XII knockout in C57BL/6J coming soon.

 Click here to view more related products.